WUXL

-WUXL is a radio station in Macon, Georgia, owned by Clifton G. Moor, through licensee B&GRS Enterprises, LLC.
-WUXL operates on an assigned frequency of 1400 kHz.
-It is currently an Alternative Rock radio station.
+WUXL (1400 AM) is a radio station in Macon, Georgia, owned by Clifton G. Moor, through licensee B&GRS Enterprises, LLC.
+It is currently an urban contemporary gospel radio station.

 History

 WUXL signed on the air April 20, 1945, as WNEX, an affiliate of the Mutual Broadcasting System.
 In addition to Mutual programming, the station's format included country music, local personalities and newscasts.
 The station was started by Al Lowe Sr., his brother Ed Lowe, Peyton Anderson and Ellsworth Hall; the licensee was the Macon Broadcasting Company.
 Charlie "Peanut" Faircloth (1927–2010) was one of the first announcers.
 Faircloth hosted "Farm Frolics", a show for the early morning risers.
 He would also entertain listeners on "Hillbilly Hit Parade" airing daily at 12:15 p.m.
 On Saturday nights, he could be heard on a show called "Heaps of Corn".
 By 1948, Faircloth's "Hoedown Party" was airing nationwide on the Mutual network.

 Del Ward Napier Leslie, who for many years was the popular host of "Date With Del" on WMAZ-TV, began her broadcasting career at WNEX, hosting "Across the Breakfast Table".

 Another early announcer was Marion Bragg, who said in a 1980 interview that he was on air when the station signed on in 1945.
 The story goes that shortly before the station was to sign on, the FCC asked owner Al Lowe Sr. if he had call letters in mind, he looked down at a partially covered box of Kleenex on his desk and said, yes, "WNEX".